 Mrs. Sharla Van Cleave, NCTM has 0ver 40 years of experience teaching piano and theory.
 She attended Abilene Christian University and is a Nationally Certified Teacher of Music, in Piano..

-Mrs. Van Cleave is currently Immediate Past President of Abilene Music Teachers Association and has held most of the offices in the association, including Student Affiliate Coordinator, and chairs of events such as Springer-Manly Music Festival, Ensemble Festival, Fall Festival and Public Relations Coordinator.
+Mrs. Van Cleave is currently Vice President of Abilene Music Teachers Association and has held most of the offices in the association, including Student Affiliate Coordinator, and chairs of events such as Springer-Manly Music Festival, Ensemble Festival, Fall Festival and Public Relations Coordinator.
 She has been a piano team director representing AMTA with piano teams at the TMTA State convention and directed a piano team from Abilene MTA at the MTNA National convention in Austin in 2006.

 She has served TMTA (Texas Music Teachers Association) as a theory test grader for 16 years and has served on the TMTA Theory Review Committee.
 She was chair of the TMTA June Leondar Chamber Music/Ensemble Contest and also served on the Texas Music Teachers Association Board of Directors as state Certification Director for 4 years.
 Additionally, she has served Music Teachers National Association as South Central Commissioner for the National Certification Commission from 2015-2017.
-She is currently head trustee for Texas Music Teachers Association/Texas Music Teachers Educational Foundation.
+She served as head trustee for Texas Music Teachers Association/Texas Music Teachers Educational Foundation.
 2019-2022

 Sharla Van Cleave was awarded AMTA Teacher of the Year Award in 1999 and 2007.
 She has served AMTA as President three times and as Student Affiliate Coordinator twice.